 Today's automobiles do not require tune-ups.
 Automobiles manufacturers have set forth in there recommended maintenance schedules, intervals for replacing spark plugs, PCV valves, fuel filters, timing belts, etc, while recommending that other items related to engine operation be checked for proper operation or adjustment such as idle speed, timing and emission control related devises.

-If your fine European Import car experiences any operating or performance problems between maintenance intervals, that specific problem should be addressed by performing an engine analysis to isolate that particular problem.
-Computers & Software in European Import Automobiles.
-How they work. .
+If your fine European Import car experiences any operating or performance problems between maintenance intervals, that specific problem should be addressed by performing an engine analysis by a professional car repair technician to isolate that particular problem.